 Figure 6.34.2.1-1: Architecture for UE Onboarding via a PLMN

 6.34.3 Procedures

+6.34.3.1 CP based PLMN assisted on-boarding procedure

-The figure 6.34.3-1 below shows the call flow for PLMN assisted on-boarding procedure.
+The figure 6.34.3.1-1 below shows the call flow for PLMN assisted on-boarding procedure.
 In case the UE has registered to the PLMN when PS provide the on-boarding information to 5GC, the following procedure can be used to send the On-boarding information to UE.

-Figure 6.34.3-1: High-level flow of PLMN assisted onboarding procedure
+Figure 6.34.3.1-1: High-level flow of PLMN assisted CP onboarding procedure

 0. The AMF, which UE camp on, may subscribe to UDM about On-boarding information.
 Afterwards, the provisioning server can be triggered to initial the on-boarding procedures by some events, e.g. the use case shown in the introduction part in clause 6.34.1.

-1. The provisioning server sends the Onboarding request to NEF, which includes the On-boarding information (the GPSI of the target UE, subscription credentials to access SNPN, DNN/NSSAI used to access SNPN), optional Triggering Events.
-The On-boarding information may be protected by a default UE credential which is also pre-configured in the UE(USIM), the protection for On-boarding information shall meet the requirement of secured packet defined in TS 31.115 [26].
+1. The provisioning server sends the Onboarding request to NEF, which includes following parameters: the GPSI of target UE, Onboarding Information, NPN type, and optional Triggering Events.

+For SNPN case, the On-boarding information may be protected by a default UE credential.
+Similarly, for PNI-NPN case, the credential for NSSAA or secondary authentication in On-boarding information may be protected by a default UE credential.
+The default UE credential is also pre-configured in the UE(USIM).
+The protection for On-boarding information shall meet the requirement of secured packet defined in TS 31.115 [26].
 The UE may know which default UE credentials are applied for protection (optionally via SNPN identity or default UE credential identity).

+The NPN type indicates the provisioning for SNPN or PNI-NPN via the PLMN.

 The Triggering Events describe the event to provision the subscription credentials to the target UEs, e.g. when and where to provision the subscription credentials to the target UE.

 Editor's note: It is FFS how to differentiate the default UE credentials when a UE is requested to onboard multiple SNPNs that managed by different parties.

-2. The NEF relays the Onboarding request to the UDM which stores the target UE's subscription based on the GPSI.
+2. The NEF transfers the Onboarding request to the UDM which stores the target UE's subscription based on the GPSI.

+3. In case the NPN Type contained in Onboarding request indicates that the procedures are used to provision the primary credential/configuration parameters for SNPN, UDM should not be aware of the content of Onboarding Information and transparently transfer the Onboarding Information to the target UEs.

+In case the NPN type contained in Onboarding request indicates that the procedures are used to provision the credentials/configuration parameters for PNI-NPN, UDM should update target UE’s subscription according to the configuration parameters in Onboarding Information (e.g. updated allowed CAG list, updated allowed S-NSSAI/DNN).

-3. Conditional step: In case the Triggering Event existed, UDM can temporarily store the Onboarding Information.
+In case the Triggering Event existed, UDM can temporarily store the Onboarding Information based on the Triggering Event.

 4-5.
 Conditional step: The AMF subscribes the Triggering Events to the serving AMF for the target UEs via existing Nudm_SDM_Notification message.